exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on_parquet.md

 ## Introduction

 In this guide, we will walk through the setup of the Virtual Schema for document files stored on [AWS S3](https://aws.amazon.com/s3/).
-As an example we will create a virtual-schema for a parquet file.
+As an example, we will create a virtual-schema for a parquet file.

 There is also a different [tutorial using JSON files](./hands_on.md).